kragen/derctuo/markdown/level-shifter.md

 if the 3V3 pin isn’t driving anything (you disconnect the square-wave source), then you can drive the “output” directly with 0V or 5V, which is also enough to overpower the latch.
-The leftover part is that your tri-stated 3V3 pin isn't being driven to 3V3; it’s being driven to just a Vbe.
+The leftover part is that your tri-stated 3V3 pin isn’t being driven to 3V3; it’s being driven to just a Vbe.

 This can be remedied by [driving the feedback override in the level